mohammad20022/mohammad20022/README.md

 ### <div align="center">Hi there 👋
- I’m a backend developer, sophomore mechanical engineering student, and Tech enthusiast.
+ I’m a backend developer student and sophomore mechanical engineering student.
 I’m interested in building innovative and scalable solutions for real-world problems</div>

 <br/>

-- 🔭 I’m currently working on  some of my projects include a AI Chat-bot, Fit-app & Chrome Extension
+- 🔭 I’m currently working on  some of my projects include a AI Education platform, Fit-app & chat

-- 🌱 I’m currently learning Node.js, Express.js, DS&A, API
+- 🌱 I’m currently learning  DS&A, Leetcode(: , Design Pattern

-- ❓ Ask me about anything related to MERN stack, IOT, Robotics and related technologies
+❓: Ask me about anything related to Backend front end, and related technologies

 <br/>